So if you are caught without insurance, you need to pay the penalty and get coverage before you drive again.

 When you purchase a vehicle from a dealership, you are required to purchase insurance before you leave the lot.

-If, however, you don’t purchase a different policy then a letter is generated by the electronic system (usually within ten days) letting you know you have 30 days to provide proof of insurance or your registration will be suspended.
+If, however, you don’t buy a different policy then a letter is generated by the electronic system to let you know you have 30 days to provide proof of insurance or your registration will be suspended.

 Why Auto Insurance Laws are Important

 Carrying comprehensive auto insurance covers your vehicle for more than just an accident.
-If your car is stolen, vandalized or an act of nature damages or destroys it, then you are protected from that as well.
+If your car is stolen, vandalized, or an act of nature damages or destroys it, then you are protected from that as well.

 How to Find Coverage

-Getting an insurance quote is kind of like getting an estimate.
+Getting an insurance quote is like getting an estimate.
 Using a quote tool allows you to get an estimate of what your insurance costs are going to be.

 The biggest benefit to using a free quote tool is your ability to compare quotes side by side.
 You will quickly get a real idea of what the cheapest rates are.